jaycruz718/SBA316DOM/README.md

 #### The DOM Project
-- It's due on Sunday night.
+- It's due on Monday night.

 ## Timer
 - Added a countdown time to Halloween on my first page